All Episodes

 Folks, Greg here is by no means the first person that I have talked to who would not be surprised if Obama purposely wanted to bring Ebola patients into the country because a crisis is a terrible thing to waste.

-The very fact that we have people thinking this kind of thing about the president of the United States, I think is a sign.
+The very fact that we have people thinking this kind of thing about the President of the United States, I think is a sign.

 But there are a lot of people that think this.

-To me, it's an indication of just how much how divided this country is and how much mistrust there is for the people that occupy these these lofty positions of leadership actually would believe it possible that the president want to bring a deadly disease into the country for his own political gain.
+To me, it's an indication of just how much divided this country is and how much mistrust there is for the people that occupy these lofty positions of leadership.

-That's when people start thinking things like that, and this guy didn't sound like a nutcase.
+That's when people start thinking things like that.

 He truly believes it.

-You gotta take a break.
+Got to take a break.

-Be back after.
+Be back after you.

-We go back to the phones, Angela in Northern Virginia.
+We go back to the phones.

 I'm glad you waited, and it's your turn.